Anthony Hargrove: New Orleans Saints

 On May 18, 2009, Hargrove signed a contract with the New Orleans Saints.
 New Orleans Saints defensive coordinator Gregg Williams moved Hargrove inside to defensive tackle where he flourished.

 On November 8 of the same year Hargrove validated the Saints' decision by recovering a fumble from the Carolina Panthers and scoring a 4th-quarter touchdown, sealing a 30–20 victory for the Saints.
 Besides the rare occurrence of a touchdown scored by a defensive lineman, the game was Panthers coach John Fox's first loss in the Louisiana Superdome and put New Orleans at a season-starting eight wins and no losses for the first time in Saints history.

 Hargrove was a restricted free agent after the 2009 season, and it was reported that the Detroit Lions were interesting in signing him, but on April 5, 2010, Hargrove signed the Saints' qualifying tender, and the Saints said he would return to the team in 2010.

 While a player for the Saints, Hargrove is alleged to have been involved in a bounty program where coaches offered extra payments to defensive players who injured or otherwise knocked key offensive players out of the game.
 Hargrove faced an eight-game suspension in conjunction with the scandal, and was alleged to have told NFL officials that Saints coaches had instructed players to lie to league officials about the existence of the program.

 Philadelphia Eagles

 The Philadelphia Eagles signed Hargrove on August 3, 2011.
 He was released during final roster cuts on September 3.

 Seattle Seahawks

 The Seattle Seahawks signed Hargrove on September 9, 2011.

-On December 18, 2011, during a game against the Chicago Bears, wide receiver Johnny Knox sustained a serious back injury after attempting to recover his own fumble and clashing with Hargrove.
+On December 18, 2011, during a game against the Chicago Bears, wide receiver Johnny Knox sustained a serious back injury after attempting to recover his own fumble and awkwardly colliding with Hargrove.
 Knox required immediate surgery in order to stabilize an injured vertebra.
 The injury forced him to retire from the NFL.